bkobel/redis-cli/README.md

 Credentials are stored using AES-256-CBC encryption with SHA256 key derivation.

 The script also supports connecting to Redis servers via TLS, which ensures that all data sent between the script and the server is encrypted.

+## ToDo

+1. Add support for direct connection strings for common cloud providers;
+2. Add support for storing several connections in `.rediscli`;
+3. Add possibility to switch DBs/keys on the fly;
+4. Add test coverage;
+5. Add setup.py with more automated way of running the script;
+6. Refactor;